 My still images have have appeared locally and regionally in a number of publications including Carpinteria Magazine, Montecito Journal, and Santa Barbara Magazine as well as nationally in Architectural Digest, Raw Vision, Elle Décor, Coastal Traveler, The Magazine Antiques, Maine Antique Digest, California Homes, Phoenix Home & Garden, Big City Rhythm & Blues, the now-defunct Filmmakers Newsletter and The New York Times as well as, in Carpinteria, on the public kiosks for the Franklin Trail and the Carpinteria Bluffs Nature Preserve..
 A sampling of these photographs can be viewed at TedPages.com.

 As someone drawn more to stalking movement, light, and the moment of capture than the darkroom and printing, I have enjoyed transitioning to this digital age of photography, despite the fact that almost everyone on the street now regards him or herself a photographer.
 I love using my Canon 5D Mark III to dig out low lever light shots, but I also have come to appreciate that making great images isn’t about the camera but about the eye.
-And sometimes, for that reason, I enjoy the freedom of travelling with just a point-and-shoot or whatever I have at hand.
+And sometimes, for that reason, I enjoy the freedom of traveling with just a small, pocket sized camera, such as a Sony RX100 VI, and an iPhone.